RESIDENTS

 04/12/20

-Astrit Ismaili explores the possibilities of 'being as becoming' within the realm of performance.
+Astrit Ismaili (Kosovo, 1991) explores the possibilities of 'being as becoming' within the realm of performance.
 In alter egos, body extensions and wearable musical instruments.
 Thinking of, about and through the body: as it transforms and is transformed.
 As it moves, makes sounds and makes contact.
 As it extends and exceeds itself, reaching out to and touching the other.

 In BAU's studio, Ismaili went in search of more opportunities to reinvent themselves: new movements, new voice, new portable instruments that form body extensions and are equipped with sensors.